robertgrant/stata-svg/README.md

 ## Background utilities: svgbackground

-This adds a raster image over the graphregion and plotregion but under everything else.
+**svgbackground.do** adds a raster image over the graphregion and plotregion but under everything else.
 It depends on **svgtag**.
 SVG standards include .jpg, .png and .svg itself (the last of these may be rendered as raster and lose quality).
 Specific browsers may allow others but there's no guarantee.

 ### To do
 * Check image file type